RussH-code/fht/Pipelines/Site rate shift pipeline/README.md

 # Site Rate Shift

 The Site Rate Shift pipeline is used for identifying and filtering sites that have experienced changes in evolutionary rates.
-The pipeline takes as input a MSA, two grouping files with the names of the species in the two groups, and the percentage of most divergent sites to filter out.
+The pipeline takes as input a MSA, two rate files with the evolutionary rates of sites in two groups of organisms, and the percentage of sites to filter out.

 ## Usage:

 ./srpipe -f {firstrate} -s {secondrate} -o {rateoutput} -p {percentage} -a {alignment} -u {finalouput}

-for seperating the most (m) and least (l) divergent sites according to user specified percentages.

 All options must be specified.

+## Input:
+The rate files can be prepared by running iqtree on two groups of organisms on the same sites with `--rate` options to infer the site-specific rates.
+For details, take a look at Section **Inferring Site-Specific Rate** on http://www.iqtree.org/doc/Advanced-Tutorial

 Options | Details
 --------|--------